iqtree/iqtree.github.io/doc/molevol.md

 * `-alrt` specifies the number of bootstrap replicates for SH-aLRT where 1000 is the minimum number recommended.
 * `-pre` to specify output file prefix so that they do not overwrite the previous analysis.

-The section  `MAXIMUM LIKELIHOOD TREE` in  `example.ex2.iqtree` shows a textual representation of the maximum likelihood tree with branch support values in percentage.
-The NEWICK format of the tree is printed to the file  `example.ex2.treefile`.
+The section  `MAXIMUM LIKELIHOOD TREE` in  `example.boot.iqtree` shows a textual representation of the maximum likelihood tree with branch support values in percentage.
+The NEWICK format of the tree is printed to the file  `example.boot.treefile`.
 In addition, IQ-TREE writes the following files:

-* `example.ex2.contree`: the consensus tree with assigned branch supports where branch lengths are optimized  on the original alignment.
+* `example.boot.contree`: the consensus tree with assigned branch supports where branch lengths are optimized  on the original alignment.
-*  `example.ex2.splits.nex`: support values in percentage for all splits (bipartitions), computed as the occurence frequencies in the bootstrap trees.
+*  `example.boot.splits.nex`: support values in percentage for all splits (bipartitions), computed as the occurence frequencies in the bootstrap trees.
 This file is in NEXUS format, which can be viewed with the program [SplitsTree](http://www.splitstree.org) to explore the conflicting signals in the data.
 So it is more informative than consensus tree, e.g. you can see how highly supported the second best conflicting split is, which had no chance to enter the consensus tree.